how to bring up a child: the basics

 Every child is different and parents should adapt and respond to their personalities.
 Just because one child is sporty and active doesn’t mean a second will be, for example.
 A warm, nurturing, supportive environment embraces all nuances and character quirks.
 Some helpful parenting tips to maintain family harmony are to eat meals together and let everyone have their say.
 If it’s not possible to do this every day, have a set ritual, such as Saturday breakfast or Sunday lunch.
 Try to set aside plenty of time for unstructured play where imaginations can run riot.

 let them know the boundaries

-In the famous 'marshmallow experiment' children who could practise restraint by not eating a sweet straight away, earned the reward of getting two later.
+In the famous 'marshmallow experiment' children who could practice restraint by not eating a sweet straight away, earned the reward of getting two later.
 This self control and understanding of a behaviour and effect is a great asset throughout life.
 The best way to teach this to your children is to not give in to tantrums and demands.
 Having a fair system for dealing with inappropriate behaviour, such as a 'naughty step' is a good way to keep things structured.
 On the other hand, a sticker chart can be an excellent way to encourage good behaviour.

 tone down the technology